MarkBennett/trying-out-astro/README.md

 # 🚀 Astro + 🦕 Deno Template

 This sample project contains a recommended starting point for your Deno project using Astro.
 Mark is using this for testing!
+How quickly is this edit deployed?

 ## 🛠️ Using this template